ministryofjustice/prisoner-content-hub-load-testing/README.md

 ### Preparation

-If the staging environment has been flexed up, the Drupal search index will need regenerating before running load testing at admin/config/search/search-api/index/content_for_search.

-Depending on the intention of the test, you may also wish to clear Drupal's cache and the Front End cache.
+Depending on the intention of the test, you may wish to clear Drupal's cache and the Front End cache.

 Drupal's cache can be cleared by running the following command from a prisoner-content-hub-backend pod: